pitronicteam/FOC_ESC-hardware/README.md

 # FOC ESC HARDWARE
 FOC(Field-Oriented Control) ESC is aimed at high-performance BLDC motor control.

-The purpose of creating this repository is to share the hardware design to:
+The purpose of creating this repository is to share the hardware designs to:
-1. Get feedback from the community and improve it;
+1. Get feedback from the community and improve them;
 2. Attract people that are interested in this and have the capability to join the software development.

 ## Advantages of FOC